LaboratorioBioinformatica/MAGset/wiki/tutorial-using-magcheck.md

 # Tutorial - Running MAGset with MAGcheck
 <p>In this tutorial, we will use very small sample genomes and very small raw data to demonstrate how MAGcheck works.
-MAGcheck allows you to identify negative GRIs (genomic regions of interest) in raw data.
-Please read the MAGset article for more details. </p>
+MAGcheck allows you to identify negative GRIs (genomic regions of interest) in raw data. </p>

 * [Install MAGset](How-to-install.md)
 * [Download the test data](test-data-magcheck.tar.gz) <br/>